RyanJRa/server-rack-thermal-control/build-log.md

 **18 September 2026** - First live current sensing + calibration attempt (makerspace).
 Wired full chains: ACS712 in series with 10kΩ load, bench supply driving a known current (0.5A limit).
 ACS712 output to 1kΩ/10kΩ divider to GPIO32, common ground.
 Sensor reads and responds to current.
-**Key findings:**
+<br> **Key findings:**
-- ACS712 powered from USB measured 4.64V (not 5.0V).
+<br> - ACS712 powered from USB measured 4.64V (not 5.0V).
 Since zeropoint = VCC/2, actual zero was ~2.32V, not the ideal 2.5V.
-- ESP32 ADC reads lower than actual voltage (multimeer 2.10V at pin vs ESP32-computed 1.94V)
+<br> - ESP32 ADC reads lower than actual voltage (multimeer 2.10V at pin vs ESP32-computed 1.94V)
-- Current reading sign is inverted (will be fixed by swapping terminals or in calibration)
+<br> - Current reading sign is inverted (will be fixed by swapping terminals or in calibration)
-- Zero point drifted during session.
+<br> - Zero point drifted during session.
 Figured root cause is unstable USB supply voltage (ACS712 is ratiometric, USB sags/drifts).
--   Calibration is invalid until supply is stabilized.
+<br> - Calibration is invalid until supply is stabilized.
 Next session: ACS712 will be powered from ATX 5V rail instead of USB.